 The gift of Henry Harper Benedict, Class of 1869 and one of the pioneers in the manufacturing and marketing of the typewriter, Benedict Hall, which was erected in 1897, houses faculty offices and classrooms.

 Constructed in 1965, the William McLaren Bristol Center is named for the co-founder of Bristol-Myers Co., a member of the Class of 1882.
-In addition to several administrative offices, the building houses the Mauice Horowitch Career Center, meeting rooms and 12 guest rooms.
+In addition to several administrative offices, the building houses the Mauice Horowitch Career and Life Outcomes Center, meeting rooms and 12 guest rooms.

 Originally built in 1812 as the student dining hall, Buttrick Hall is as old as the College itself.
 In 1834 it became the home of Horatio Buttrick, then superintendent of the Buildings and Grounds Department as well as registrar.
 Through Oren Root's marriage to a daughter of Horatio Buttrick, the building became the birthplace of Elihu Root, U.S. secretary of state and recipient of the Nobel Peace Prize.
 It has served as Hamilton's administrative headquarters since 1926.

-Located on the third floor of the Bristol Center, the Maurice Horowitch Career Center comprises offices for counselors who provide assistance to students in developing their post-graduate plans.
+Located on the third floor of the Bristol Center, the Maurice Horowitch Career and Life Outcomes Center comprises offices for counselors who provide assistance to students in developing their post-graduate plans.

 Designed by architect Philip Hooker and completed in 1827, the Chapel is thought to be the only remaining example of an early three-story church in America.
 Restored in 1949 as a World War II memorial, it is the most notable landmark on the Hill and the center of the religious life of the College.
 It is frequently used for public lectures, concerts and assemblies.
 The third floor of the Chapel was renovated in 1999 and provides office and meeting space for campus chaplaincy.